Hummdis/mysqlrepairall/README.md

 This script takes into consideration many different things that could happen.
 Since the intent of this script is to be run in a screen, it provides minimal output to the TTY, but logs all other activity in /var/log/mysql_db_repair.log.
 The goal is to be as hands-off as possible to ensure that the process can just run.
 Therefore, arguments can be passed to it to make it customizable to a particular need.

+How do I run it?

+The easiest and fastest way is this:

+    wget -a /var/log/mysql_db_repair.log -O ./mysqlrepairall https://raw.githubusercontent.com/Hummdis/mysqlrepairall/master/mysqlrepairall && chmod +x ./mysqlrepairall && ./mysqlrepairall

 You may also specify options to skip certain tasks:

     Usage: mysqlrepairall [ OPTIONS ]

     [ OPTIONS ]
     	-b	,	--skip-backup
             Skip running the backup process.
 Use only if you've performed a manual export of the database(s) yourself.